 It’s Time to Make a Change

 Improving work performance in healthcare facilities shouldn’t just be about increasing efficiency and maximizing profits.
-The priority should always be to provide healthcare workers with the tools and knowledge they need to provide better patient care.
-It’s best to view work performance improvement goals as long-term objectives integrated into a facility-wide plan than as individual acts to be implemented.
+The priority should always be to provide healthcare workers with the tools and knowledge they need to provide better patient care. if your practice offers telehealth appointments, employees should have telehealth licensing in order to be able to have the knowledge to offer this service properly and with high quality standards.